deptofdefense/dds.mil/content/announcements/2020-07-dds-and-partners-announce-nyansat-a-virtual-satellite-hacking-workshop-in-the-aerospace-village-for-def-con-28-safe-mode.md

 ---
 type: announcements
-title: DDS and Partners  Announce NyanSat, a Virtual Satellite Hacking Workshop in the Aerospace Village for DEF CON 28 Safe Mode
+title: DDS, USAF, and Red Balloon Security Announce NyanSat, a Virtual Satellite Hacking Workshop in the Aerospace Village for DEF CON 28
 date: 2020-07-08T13:00:31.260Z
 image: default-media-image.png
-summary: ...
+summary: NyanSat, designed and developed by Red Balloon Security, kicks off the first of four virtual hacking workshops hosted by the U.S. Defense Digital Service and the Department of the Air Force in the Aerospace Village at DEF CON 28 Safe Mode  from Aug 6-9, 2020.
 ---
 **The U.S. Defense Digital Service, the Department of the Air Force and Red Balloon Security Announce NyanSat, a Virtual Satellite Hacking Workshop in the Aerospace Village for DEF CON 28 Safe Mode**